codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 ```
 <string moduleConfig="true" name="CodePushDeploymentKey">YOUR_DEPLOYMENT_KEY</string>
 ```
-**Note**: About how to find the deployment keys, please refer to step **7**
+**Note**: About how to find the deployment keys, please refer to step **7**.

-5. After configuring all the above-mentioned steps, it is time to set up the Codemagic side configurations and authentication.
+5. After configuring all the above-mentioned steps, it is time to set up the Codemagic side configuration and authentication.
 For that, [contact Codemagic team](https://codemagic.io/contact/) for an access key.
-6. Add the following lines in **codemagic.yaml****:
+6. Add the following lines in **codemagic.yaml**:

 ```
 scripts: